-Does your background, life experience and current position in life shape how you might see and describe the exact sam thing differently from someone else?
+Does your background, life experience, and current position in life shape how you might see and describe something differently from the way another person would?

 |Graphic used with permission of Sodexho Marriott Services (who do, by the way, run the food services at Southern Nazarene University).|

 This graphic came from a Sodexho Marriott Services advertisement in a magazine.
 It appeared as a full-page ad in Hemispheres, the inflight or onboard magazine of United Airlines.

 The advertisement noted the ways three people with different job responsibilities might describe a lightbulb:

 The ad's punch-line was "To us, it's the importance of seeing things differently."